tomato42/tls13-spec/draft-ietf-tls-tls13.md

 expiration_date
 : The last time when this configuration is expected to be valid (in seconds since the Unix epoch).
+Servers MUST NOT use any value more than 604800 seconds (7 days) in the future.
+Clients MUST not cache configurations for longer than 7 days, regardless of the expiration_date. [[OPEN ISSUE: Is this the right value?
+The idea is just to minimize exposure.]]

 server_key
 : The long-term DH key that is being established for this configuration.